Holy Land Pilgrimage

 - All airport taxes & fuel surcharges

-- Centrally located hotels: (or similar)
+- Centrally located first class hotels as follows: (or similar)

-- Wine with dinner
+- Wine with dinners

 - Assistance of a professional local guide(s)